Dr Aleksandar Ivetic BSc (Hons) ARCS PhD

 A number of different cell adhesion molecules on the surface of leukocytes are responsible for mediating tethering and rolling.
-One such molecule is called L-selectin, which is presented on the tips of finger-like projections called microvilli These microvilli provide L-selectin with a biological advantage to recognise its ligand over other cell adhesion molecules present on the plasma membrane.
-The cortical actin-based cytoskeleton is a key component in the formation of microvilli and is therefore though to play a major role in ensuring the correct positioning of L-selectin to microvilli.
+One such molecule is called L-selectin, which is presented on the tips of finger-like projections called microvilli.
+These microvilli provide L-selectin with a biological advantage to recognise its ligand over other cell adhesion molecules present on the plasma membrane.
+The cortical actin-based cytoskeleton is an essential structural scaffold that is required for the formation of microvilli, ensuring the correct anchoring of L-selectin to microvilli.

 We have taken further steps to understand how such a short cytoplasmic tail can accommodate the binding of more than one partner and how this might be involved in mediating signal transduction during adhesion (Figure 4).
 Indeed, others have shown that clustering of L-selectin (which is thought to occur during L-selectin-dependent tethering and rolling) can promote mobilisation of the chemokine receptor, CXCR4, to the plasma membrane and (β1 and β2) integrin activation.
 Both of these events are necessary for progression through the adhesion cascade, and signalling through L-selectin is therefore though to be involved in mediating the transition from rolling to arrest – either independently of, or in concert with, chemokines.

 Figure 4 - Possible signalling mechanisms during cell rolling